CAST-Extend/com.castsoftware.imaging.kubernetessetup/README.md

 ```
 # A sample implementation based on local Persistent Volumes is provided in ClusterStorage-local.yaml.
 # Before using it, edit the file to:
-#  -> specify the host name of the node on which you want to create the local Persistent Volumes needed for Imaging
+#  -> specify the host name of the node on which the local Persistent Volumes will be created
 #     (replace <imaging-host> in each Persistent Volume)
 #  -> adjust the physical path of each Persistent Volume to match local folders on <imaging-host>
 # Apply the configuration: